 Definition - Malicious Complaints:

 A complaint may be considered to be malicious where:

-During the Academic Year 2017-18 there were 2 Stage 2 complaints made.
+During the Academic Year 2018-19, there was one Stage 2 complaint made.

 Parents may complain directly to CIW or to Estyn if they believe the provider is not meeting the EYFS requirements.
 Schools must make available details of how to contact CIW or Estyn:

 CIW and ESTYN Contact Details

 Email CIW@wales.gsi.gov.uk; firstname.lastname@example.org